 The combination of dark purple leaves with a faint silvery coating and gray veining creates a striking visual effect.
 A tall white blossom with thin black stalks rises above the foliage.

-Because of its hardy, the foliage of Heuchera Northern Exposure Purple stays crisp and attractive far into the fall.
-Coral Bells, with their ever-expanding spectacular colors, are an excellent way to provide enormous splashes of color in the shadow.
+Because of its hardiness, the foliage of Heuchera Northern Exposure Purple stays crisp and attractive far into the fall.
+With their ever-expanding spectacular colors, Coral Bells are an excellent way to provide enormous splashes of color in the shadow.

 One of the best plants for the landscape, it has spherical leaves and a sturdy stem with violet to silvery foliage.
-H. richardsonii hybridization results in a plant that is more tolerant to cold temperatures and has better resistance to rust.
+H. richardsonii hybridization results in a plant that is more tolerant to cold temperatures and has better rust resistance.

 Heuchera Purple Petticoats